NMinster/SPECK/README.md

 # SPECK
 A Python adaptation of the R SPECK implementation in R.

+SPECK is a single cell Surface Protein abundance Estimation using CKmeans-based clustered thresholding (SPECK).

-The following pseudocode was used as a guide, including the methods section described in the SPECK paper ().
+The following pseudocode was used as a guide, including the methods section described in the SPECK paper (https://academic.oup.com/bioinformaticsadvances/article/3/1/vbad073/7197032).

 Algorithm 1 SPECK Algorithm